bevyengine/bevy/release-content/release-notes/new_font_features.md

 pull_requests: [22156]
 ---

-`TextFont` has been exanded to include new fields:
+`TextFont` has been expanded to include new fields:
 ```rust
 pub struct TextFont {
     pub font: FontSource,